d4rkiZ/ProcOpen-PHP-Webshell/README.md

 # ProcOpen-PHP-Webshell
-php WEBSHELL when most of the system/exec commands are blacklisted
+php WEBSHELL when most of the system/exec functions are blacklisted

 # Simple PHP Webshell